zapbampow/bggStats/remix/README.md

 - It's possible that how many needs it's own seperate filter tree.
 I need to think through it a bit more.

 # Generic Select/Filter Components
-LAST: Added filter button to screen
+LAST: Added combobox filter
-NEXT: Get filter options
+NEXT: Create Measurer component to help with resizing the combobox input when the value is too long
 props: filter option {value, label}
 It takes the filter option (ex. gameName, player, location) and gets the possible values Sets them in component state